-At 31 March 2021, the Company had a working capital deficit of \$8,621,000 (defined as current assets less current liabilities).
+At 30 June 2021, the Company had a working capital deficit of \$8,947,000 (defined as current assets less current liabilities).

-In 2021, the Company forecasts gold production of 22,500 ounces from Corihuarmi mine.
+In 2021, the Company forecasts gold production of 22,500 ounces from its Corihuarmi mine.
 The capital budget of Corihuarmi for 2021 is \$2.2 million to finalize heap leach pad 5D and \$1.1 million for other capital expenditures.

-Ollachea and the COFIDE Bridge Loan
+Ollachea and the debt with COFIDE

-Please refer to section "Background and Business of the Company" on page 4.
+Please refer to section "Background and Business of the Company" on page 3.